September 28, 2021 7 min read

 Discoloration happens — that’s life!
 Unfortunately, sweat, spills, and other stains aren’t always preventable, but they can be treated.

 Everyone wants softer sheets.
 Why wouldn’t you?
-Some fabrics like linen and cotton percale grow softer over some time, but others need more help.
+Some fabrics like linen and cotton percale sheets grow softer over some time, but others need more help.
 Here are some easy softening methods to help you get a good night sleep.

 Still looking for some extra tips on how to care for your bedding properly?
 Here are a few: